Which Dutch Visa Should You Choose?

 08 What are the Orientation Year Visa requirements?

-You must provide proof of graduation, have sufficient funds, and not pose a threat to public order or health.
+You must provide proof of graduation, speak English or Dutch, have sufficient funds, and not pose a threat to public order or health.

 09 How do I begin my Netherlands DAFT Visa application?